 Think you've seen everything the Great White North has to offer?
 Think again!
 From nearly-forgotten natural wonders to one-of-a-kind accommodations, these little-known Canadian attractions are worth adding to your bucket list.

 Carcross Desert, Yukon

-Yes, Canada plays host to a desert—albeit the world’s smallest.
+Yes, one of Canada’s best hidden gems is a desert—albeit the world’s smallest.
 The dry climate and fierce winds of the Yukon have resulted in the creation of 540 acres of sand dunes in a region that was once the bottom of a large glacial lake.
 Today, the Carcross Desert’s dunes stretch to the shores of beautiful Bennett Lake, where beach-goers can sunbathe on its fine white sand.